fineanmol/plant-tree/README.md

-🍀 Updated on Wed, 12 Mar 2025 15:36:46 GMT
+🌿 Updated on Wed, 12 Mar 2025 16:50:23 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."